liberolinux/build/README.md

 # LiberoLinux Build

-Welcome to the **LiberoLinux Build** repository!
+Welcome to the **Libero GNU/Linux Build** repository!
 This project provides the build scripts and instructions necessary to build LiberoLinux, a lightweight, customizable Linux distribution focused on simplicity, efficiency, and user control.

 ## Table of Contents